AMANGUPTA1406/learn-react/README.md

 Give default values nessecary

 if we don't want to write return in the function we have to remove the curly braces and write the function in the same line.
+Read the functions definition in the App.jsx file

+For deletion mostly we use filter method in the javascript.

+Now we will study local storage in javascript or React localStorage can be acessed directly, it have two methods i.e. setItem and getItem.
+The data is not deleted when the browser is closed, and are available for future sessions.
+It stores in the string format, so we have to convert it to JSON format.

+JSON.parse(localStorage.getItem("todos")); convert the string to JSON For converting the JSON to string we use JSON.stringify(todos);

+if we don't want to use return in a callback then we can use () which means auto return.

+////////////////////// lecture 15 ///////////////////
+Redux

+redux is a library, so use it in react we have React-Redux.
+Redux is a JS library for predictable and maintainable global state management
+For solving the props problem we should have a central library or store from where we take the useful props.
+Before the Redux there was "Flux" for the state management, there was another use that is dataflow. i.e. there should be a struc that how will data will go to the store and how will we take the data from it. proper way.
+So since this was also not very good so Redux is introduced.
+It is a independent library so can work with many react, vue etc. so it is for JS apps.

+Store--> type of a global variable, place where we will store the props. stores have many mini portions in it. reducers--> from where changes will happen in store. useSelector--> to select and extract the value form the store. useDispatch--> when we have to send the value to the store.

+The Redux Toolkit package is intended to be the standard way to write Redux logic.
+It was originally created to help address three common concerns about Redux:
+1. "Configuring a Redux store is too complicated"
+2. "I have to add a lot of packages to get Redux to do anything useful"
+3. "Redux requires too much boilerplate code"

+How to use Redux toolkit ? -->  npm install @reduxjs/toolkit  --> npm install react-redux How to create a store ? --> create a folder anywhere let say "src" --> create folder app --> In it create a file store.js --> import {configureStore} from '@reduxjs/toolkit'; --> export const store = configureStore({});

+src --> features --> todo --> todoSlice.js
+Slice key word is a naming convention for redux.
+Reducers==slice in redux toolkit {createSlice} --> Simplifies the process of creating a Redux "slice" of state.
+A slice is a portion of the Redux state along with the reducers (functions that change the state) and actions (functions to trigger those changes).
+{nanoid} --> A function that generates unique IDs.
+//see todoSlice
+// see store.

+-->  e.preventDefault()
+is a method that is used to prevent the default behavior of an event from occurring.
+It is commonly used in form submissions and other user-triggered events (like clicks or key presses) to stop the browser's default action, so you can implement your custom logic instead.

+Now after creating the store and it's functionality.
+Create the components to use it.
+//AddTodo, Todo seeFiles

+//at the end here also we have to wrap all the components to access it so just wrap with <Provider> component main.jsx, also sending the store.